LCSR-SICKKIDS/volumetric_drilling/README.md

 ### 2.6 Generating and Recording Data
-A python script is provided to generate left and right stereo images, depth point cloud, segmentation mask, and object/camera pose.
+A python script (located in the `scripts` folder) is provided to generate left and right stereo images, depth point cloud, segmentation mask, and object/camera pose.
 Data is recorded in a convenient and well-organized hdf5 file.

 ## Citation
 If you found this work helpful, please reference us using the following citation: